 Why You’ll Love This Recipe:

-- Quick to make: You don’t need to spend much time because Bang Bang Sauce comes together in about five minutes, and that makes it easy when you are already busy with other cooking.
+- Quick to make: You don’t need much time at all because Bang Bang Sauce comes together in just a few minutes, and you only need one bowl to mix everything.

-- Small ingredient list: It only needs five things, and most of them are usually already in the fridge or pantry, so you don’t have to go shopping just for this.
+- Simple ingredients: The things that go into it are very basic, and most of them are already sitting in the fridge or pantry, so you don’t have to plan a big shopping trip.

 Ingredients Needed:

-- Sriracha – this is what gives the heat, and you can add more or less depending on how spicy you like it.
+- Sriracha: This is where the heat comes from.
+You can add more or less depending on how spicy you like it.
+I sometimes reduce it if kids are eating.

 💡 Note: For the full ingredient list with exact amounts and measurements, please check the recipe card below.